Consensys/doc.rollups/docs/Concepts/Partially-Anonymous-Rollups.md

 * Simplified user experience since users' who have their account information stored with an operator need only produce a signature against their account’s public key.

-Disadvantages of partially anonymous rollups are:
+Disadvantages over anonymous rollups are:

 * Money orders must be redeemed in their creation order.
 * Account activity leaks onchain when updates are made to account hashes.